 May Belasque has clearly defined career goals and she is confident UMass Lowell is helping prepare her to achieve them.

-in the Manning School of Business
+An accounting major in the Manning School of Business

 , Belasque wants to become a certified public accountant, a profession she feels has limitless opportunities for success.
 From the relevant material covered in her classes to the guidance from professors, she has the tools to prepare herself for the future.

 “UMass Lowell is a great school,” says Belasque.
 “It has provided me with many opportunities to succeed.”